 American local favourite Scott McCarron used a front nine to get the lead in final round of the U.S. PGA Tours Reno-Tahoe Open.

-American Craig Barlow (67) and Australia’s Rod Pampling posted 67 in the third round, were tied with DeLaet, a 28-year-old from Saskatchewan on Saturday.
+Craig Barlow (67) of America and Rod Pampling of Australia posted 67 in a tie with DeLaet in the third round on Saturday.

 Matt Bettencourt of America , who shared the lead with Garrigus in the second round, shot 75 for 209 and fall in downward direction to seventh position into a tie .